 This module provides an insight into the design of drugs, their interactions with targets, and the role of selected targets in selected diseases.
 It will introduce the concepts of isosteres and bioisosteres.
 The physical basis of interactions between drugs and targets will be explained.
 Methods for determining the site and binding strength of drugs to targets will be presented.
 The optimization of a lead compound to a drug will be detailed.
 Assay systems for drug optimizations will be presented.
 The path of drugs from the design to clinical use will be followed.
-The concept of harmacophore will be presented.
-Stereochemical aspects of drug design will be discussed.
-Rules for drug design and fragment-based drug design will be explained.
-The ADME concept will be introduced.
+The concept of 34harmacophore will be presented.
+Stereochemical aspects of drug design will be introduced.
 LD50 and ED50, as well as dose-response curves, will be presented.
 Structure-activity relationships will be discussed.